 A hip strain is usually not as severe as a hip fracture or break because it only affects the soft tissue in the hip area.
 The soft tissue is made of the ligaments that connect the bones together and ensure the joint movement in the desired angle.
 While hip strains may not be very serious, they can still be quite painful and cause a lot of discomfort.
 In addition, if left without proper care, the pain can spread to other uninfected areas and may even cause complete immobility.

 A hip strain is identified by pain experienced directly over the injured area that increases with increased activity.
-This pain is measured by the severity of the pain from grades I, II and III from mild moderate and severe.
+This hip pain is measured by the severity of the pain from grades I, II and III from mild-moderate and severe.
 Depending on the severity of the pain, other signs and symptoms may occur as well including swelling, bruising, stiffness, and muscle spasms.

-Some people are at a greater risk suffering from a hip strain than others.
+Some people are at a greater risk of suffering from a hip strain than others.

 Risk Factors of Hip Strain

 - A past injury of the same hip

 - Too much exercise or physical activity and to quickly